 When Google finds issues on a site, the website owner receives an email to alert them.
 It is still wise to check the account every month and if there have been changes to the website’s content to ensure the data is stable.

 The constant evolution of how search engines rank web pages keeps you on your toes.
 SEO has caused a shift in keyword research to a deeper understanding of the meaning of words in different content, particularly as part of overall topics.

-Strategically choosing topics and phrases is still important, but they are used differently than in the past.
-At one time, search engines relied heavily on backlinks and plain text data to determine rankings that were refreshed monthly.
+Strategically choosing topics and phrases is still essential, but they are used differently than in the past.
+Search engines once relied heavily on backlinks and plain text data to determine monthly refreshed rankings.
 Google is now a sophisticated product with many algorithms designed to promote results and content that offers searchers a helpful user experience.

 Most people rely on one or two search engines they use to find

 - Helpful options to tighten or broaden a search